mikekestemont/mikekestemont.github.io/talks/index.md

 * Introduction to Deep Learning for NLP in Python.
 Full day tutorial at Ghent University's LT3 Group (30 June 2016) [[course materials]](https://github.com/mikekestemont/ghentDL).
 * Radboud Digital Humanities Spring School 2017; Python track (29-31 March 2017).
 Co-taught with F. Karsdorp. [[website]](http://www.ru.nl/ehumanities/spring-school-2017/welcome/).
 * Day-long training module on "Digital Text Analysis" in the doctoral school *Doctoral school "Loading: Methods and approaches in Digital Humanities".
 Ghent Center for Digital Humanities, Ghent University (3 May 2017).
+* Full-day workshop on "Distant Reading for the Middle Ages: Stylometry and Serendipity" at the *École nationale des chartes* in Paris (30 March 2017).
+* Stylometry modules in week 2 of the NEH Institute *Make your edition: models and methods for digital textual scholarship*.
+University of Pittsburgh.